7 Recommendations for Remote Product Managers

 A product manager that can flow within the development process with the developers is arguably more valuable than someone who reads well of paper.

-To gauge such a personality, it is essential first to test their honesty and humility.
+To gauge such a personality, one must first test their honesty and humility.

 Ask them about mistakes in the past and how they fixed the issues to gauge their disposition and, ultimately, their fit.

-Do not be shy about asking other professionals in the field to help you decide on the right candidate either.
-Often, someone who has been around product managers a while can spot the differences between good product managers and difficult ones.
+Do not be shy about asking other professionals in the field to help you decide on the right candidate.
+Often, someone who has been around product managers for a while can spot the differences between good product managers and difficult ones.

 Finally, gauge the product manager’s efficacy, meet the development teams, and see how the developers respond.